-As per SEMIoTICS architecture definition (Figure 12), the majority of interactions at the SSC's exposed NBI are consumed by the overarching Pattern Orchestrator.
-In the controller YANG is used as a general-purpose modelling language.
-In order to be compatible with the OpenDaylight controller that already supports YANG, we implement the aforementioned NBIs as REST-based RPCs defined in YANG.
-In addition, the YANG language, being protocol independent, can be converted into any encoding format, e.g. XML or JSON that the network configuration protocol supports.
-In order to be flexible in terms of using a variety of network management tools it is considered beneficial to use YANG for modelling.
+As per SEMIoTICS architecture definition (Figure 11), the majority of interactions at the SDN Controller's exposed NBI are consumed by the overarching Pattern Orchestrator.

+In the OpenDaylight SDN controller, YANG is used as a general-purpose modeling language.
+In order to be compatible with OpenDaylight controller that already supports YANG, we are considering to implement the aforementioned NBIs as REST-based RPCs defined in YANG.
+In addition, the YANG language, being protocol independent, can be converted into any encoding format, e.g. XML or JSON, that the network configuration protocol supports.
+In order to be flexible in terms of using a variety of network management tools it is considered beneficial to use YANG for modeling.

 Based on the above, the Pattern Orchestrator leverages the REST-based northbound interface of the controller to describe the pattern requirements initiated at the higher-layer recipe definition.
-In the SSC development, the Pattern Schema describing the structure of the networking-related pattern, is intentionally kept open and extensible to support the most diverse types of connectivity-related patterns possible.
+In the initial SDN controller development, the Pattern Schema describing the structure of the networking-related pattern, will intentionally be kept open and extensible to support the most diverse types of connectivity-related patterns possible.

-FIGURE 12.
-PATTERN-DRIVEN NBI ENABLING COMPONENTS IN THE SEMIOTICS ARCHITECTURE
+FIGURE 11 PATTERN-DRIVEN NBI ENABLING COMPONENTS IN THE SEMIOTICS ARCHITECTURE